The Ranger Clutch Fluid Protocol

 in its barely accessible position.

-• A messy job because fluid dribbles over adjacent surfaces.
+• A messy job because fluid dribbles into the bell-housing and all

-• Requires two people, one at the bleeder valve, the other at the
+• Need for two people, one at the bleeder valve, the other at the

 clutch pedal; or, if using a pump tool, the other keeping the